aweiteka/ose-build-pipeline/README.md

         sudo atomic run aweiteka/jenkins-job-builder

 1. Each time you want to make a change to a job, run this tool again to update the changes in the Jenkins master.
 1. Using a browser load the Jenkins web UI using the Jenkins service IP address and port.
-Default credentials are admin/password.
+Default credentials are admin/password if you did not change them during the template deployment.

 ## Notes